ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Spouse.md

 - Warnings

   - I am not talkative on things that I believe are not interesting.
   - I do not like online communication tools and prefer face-to-face communication.
-  - It is vital for me to have enough time to be alone to digest all kinds of information and gain inspiration.